lab1092/blender-manual_ja/manual/render/camera/introduction.rst

 Focal Length
    Available in Perspective and Panoramic camera types, represents the lens focal length, represented in degrees or millimeters.
-When :guilabel:`Orthographic` mode is selected, the :guilabel:`Focal Length` setting changes to the :guilabel:`Orthographic Scale` setting.
+When *Orthographic* mode is selected, the *Focal Length* setting changes to the *Orthographic Scale* setting.
    This setting determines the size of the camera's visible area.
 Shift X/Y
    Shifts the camera viewport.
-Note that most of the time, this setting should not be used to adjust the camera position, as the :guilabel:`Shift` setting is relative to the actual camera position, which will not be changed.
+Note that most of the time, this setting should not be used to adjust the camera position, as the *Shift* setting is relative to the actual camera position, which will not be changed.
 Clipping Start/End
    Sets the clipping limits.
 Only objects within the limits are rendered.
-   If :guilabel:`Limits` in the :guilabel:`Display` panel is enabled, the clip bounds will be visible as two yellow connected dots on the camera line of sight.
+   If *Limits* in the *Display* panel is enabled, the clip bounds will be visible as two yellow connected dots on the camera line of sight.

    .. note::

-      The :guilabel:`3D View` window contains settings similar to the camera, such as :guilabel:`Orthographic` / :guilabel:`Perspective` and :guilabel:`Clip Start` / :guilabel:`Clip End`.
+      The *3D View* window contains settings similar to the camera, such as *Orthographic* / *Perspective* and *Clip Start* / *Clip End*.
-      These settings have no effect on the camera rendering, and only change the view settings when *not* in :guilabel:`Camera` view.
+      These settings have no effect on the camera rendering, and only change the view settings when *not* in *Camera* view.
-      These settings are accessed through the :menuselection:`View` menu of the :guilabel:`3D View`.
+      These settings are accessed through the :menuselection:`View` menu of the *3D View*.

       See the :doc:`3D view options page </3d_interaction/navigating/3d_view_options#view_properties_panel>` for more details.